joobumjin/mae_cs2952x/README.md

 To run the linear probe on FAIR's pretrained weights, you can submit the slurm request `run_probe_fbweights.sh`.

+There is additional Optuna code that has been commented out to enable automated hyperparameter search.
+However, the computation time for a single linear probe model was surprisingly long, and so the code was not used.

 ### Reconstruction Visualization

 The code for reconstruction vis is within `reconstruction_vis.py` and can be run by either executing the file directly from terminal or by submitting `run_reconvis.sh`.